 Grief and loss happens over time and involves one going through a number of feelings from denial to overwhelming sadness.
 We may go through the various stages but they do not happen in order.
 This can leave us bewildered, confused, and feeling trapped.

 It takes an enormous amount of energy to remain stuck in chronic grief, resentment or sadness.
 Often, we try to resist these genuine emotions by keeping a stiff upper lip or a cheerful demeanor when we’re really seething inside.
-This is especially true during the times of the year when subconscious beliefs or difficult emotions surface, such as the anniversary of a death, loss, tragedy, or divorce.
-It can be made worse by worries we have ‘pushed back’ in our mind, old traumas and unresolved […]
+It can be made worse by worries we have ‘pushed back’ in our mind, old traumas and unresolved past issues.
+However, the present journey of grief can offer us lessons we can grow from.

 When death happens in a family, it seems to change everything.
 Everyone must make adjustments, work through their grief and loss, and figure out how to continue on life’s journey in a new and different way.
 However, when a parent dies, regardless of their age, something very different happens.